Tell us about yourself and our broker partner Mojo will find the best tracker mortgage rates for you

 The Bank of England makes decisions on whether to change the base rate eight times a year depending on the state of the economy, with the aim of keeping inflation low.
 The base rate is set by the bank’s monetary policy committee, which meets a week or so before the decision is announced.

 You usually get a tracker deal for the first one to five years of your mortgage, but there are also trackers that last the whole duration of the mortgage term (an average of 25 years).
-As a tracker is a type of variable rate mortgage, however, it’s important to understand the risks associated with remaining on a variable rate for an extended period - largely that you will only benefit if interest rates fall, not if they rise.
+As a tracker is a type of variable rate mortgage, it’s important to understand the risks associated with remaining on a variable rate for an extended period.
+Largely that you'll only benefit if interest rates fall, not if they rise.

 The good news is, you’re not always locked into a tracker-rate mortgage like you would be with a fixed-rate product.
 This means that if rates start to rise you can often switch to another type of mortgage deal without having to pay ERCs (early repayment charges).